Join the practice

-You may register with us if you are living within our Practice boundary, and in some circumstances, you may be able to register even if you live outside our boundary.
+You may register with us if you are living within our Practice boundary.
 You will need to complete a registration form at the surgery and it is helpful if you bring your medical cards for this; if these have been mislaid we will still be able to help you.
 When you register with the practice you will be asked to complete a health questionnaire.

 As no one is automatically registered with a surgery, it is important that both you and all members of your household register at the same time.
 We recognise the important role of carers in looking after dependent relatives; please make it known if you are caring for someone.

 To be eligible to register at the practice, you must live within the practice catchment area.

 When you register we will confirm with you which of our surgeries is the most appropriate for you to attend.
 Your registration will be with the Practice.
 You may choose to see any of the Doctors at your registered surgery.
 For continuity of care in ongoing problems, we would encourage you to consult the same Doctor as far as possible.

 Please note that the information provided on this website is current at the time of going to print, however, changes to the Service Provision will occur from time to time which will render the booklet to be temporarily out of date.
 To compensate, it will always be useful to observe the posters and leaflets on display in the Waiting Rooms.
 If you have a particular enquiry please ask a member of staff to help you.